 - Definitely Just a Cold: She's not a zombie, she just... has tonsillitis!
 Really!

 - Downer Ending: Everybody either dies or is infected and 聲gela is dragged into the darkness.

 - Drop the Hammer: Manu uses a sledgehammer as a weapon against the infected.
-The Medeiros girl appears to be using a hammer as a weapon during the finale.
+Medeiros uses a claw hammer as a weapon during the finale and the second film.

 - The Faceless: Pablo, given that he's the one behind the camera.
 Even after he's killed, we only see a bit of his back and shoulder.

 - In the second movie we can see him as one of the infected.
 However, he is portrayed by another actor (a stuntman), since Pablo Rosso now is portraying the officer who handles the main camera.

 - Facial Horror: The first cop has extremely nasty and gruesome bite wounds on his face after encountering Mrs. Izquierdo.
 Alex also sustains some nasty facial damage after plummeting several floors and apparently also taking a bite to the face.